wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. How do I avoid conflict with other facebook plugins?**

 A. Make sure that each plugin uses the same api key.
 If possible and other social plugins don't need to use xfbml functionality, make sure to load the iframe version.
+The premium version has a compatibility mode also.

 **Q. The lightbox shows, but it is white.
 It doesn't contain the likebox?**